bharatag01/notes/Design Facebook Messenger.md

 we can do sharding by user_id because it is 1:1 chat not group chat but in case of group chat we can use the comination of conversation_id+user_id.
+For systems like, Slack, MS Team, Telegram that can have large groups, userID based sharding will be ridiculously expensive.

 **How to maintain consistency of messages.**